racoelhosilva/FSI_ctfsAndLogbooks/LOGBOOK13.md

 - Ethernet: Contains information needed for transmitting information in a network at a more physical level, like the source and destination MAC addresses.
 - IP: Contains information needed for transmitting information in a network at a more logical level, like the source and destination IP addresses, for operations like logical addressing and routing.
-- ICMP: Holds information characteristic of ICMP (Internet Control Message Protocol) packets, used network diagnostics and error reporting.
+- ICMP: Holds information characteristic of ICMP (Internet Control Message Protocol) packets, used in network diagnostics and error reporting.
-- Raw: Contains the raw data of the packet.
+- Raw: Contains the raw payload of the packet.

 One thing to note is that the the Scapy library makes use of privileged operations.
 If we try to run the script as a normal user inside the container, it will fail due to permission errors.